Bynder/bynder-js-sdk/README.md

 are the steps necessary to prepare your environment:

 1. Clone the repository
-2. In the root folder, run `yarn install` to install all of the dependencies.
+2. In the root folder, run `npm install` to install all of the dependencies.
 3. Create a `secret.json` file with the following structure:

 ```json